whiprandolph/bestseller/Part 4 - Closing Notes/Bibliography.md

 * Anne Cameron: _Daughters of Copper Woman_, Nootka

-* Melissa Nelson (editor): _Original Instructions_, Haudenosaunee, Okanaga, and other healthy cultures
+* Melissa Nelson (editor): _Original Instructions_, Haudenosaunee, Okanaga, Cherokee, and other healthy cultures

 * George Grinnell: _When Buffalo Ran_, the healthy culture was unnamed, but likely Cheyenne